senseiwaw/deep-learning-notes/understanding-deep-learning/chapter-2/notes.md

 # chapter 2 - supervised learning
+#### cost function
-cost function refers to the whole sum that we minimize (there is a more general concept of objective function which means any funciton we minimize or maximize)
+refers to the whole sum that we minimize (there is a more general concept of objective function which means any funciton we minimize or maximize)

+#### loss function
-loss function refers to specific indexed terms we want to minimze in the sum of the cost function.
+refers to specific indexed terms we want to minimze in the sum of the cost function.

+### when training there are 2 risks :
+#### overfitting
+the function approximates too much our data, performs poorly in generalizing to other data test.
+#### underfitting
+the function approximates our data but the training data contains not enough variation to make it possible to generalize.

 ## solution to problem 2.1
  $\displaystyle \frac{\partial L}{\partial \phi_0} = \sum_{i=1}^{I}2\times 1(\phi_0 + \phi_1\times x[i] -y[i])$